 Background

-Academic motivation is a multi-faceted construct thought to be a primary factor in determining overall student satisfaction with curricular and extra-curricular activities, as well as a predictor of school achievement and other educational outcomes (Howard, Bureau, Guay, Chong, & Ryan, 2021; Steinmayr & Spinath, 2009).
-Regrettably, past studies have also shown that adolescence is a period markedly characterized by a decline in academic motivation (Gnambs & Hanfstingl, 2016; Gottfried, Fleming, & Gottfried, 2001; Legault, Green-Demers, & Pelletier, 2006), a phenomenon that can have profound implications for high-school students about to start their higher education studies.
-Amotivation, which together with intrinsic motivation and extrinsic motivation comprise the three pillars of the motivation construct (Vallerand et al., 1992], has been associated with worse adjustment to university life and higher levels of perceived stress among second year university students (Baker, 2004).
-Finding ways to ameliorate such condition has been a major target of research in educational psychology (Wigfield & Wentzel, 2007).
+Academic motivation is a multi-faceted construct, understood to be a primary factor in determining overall student satisfaction with curricular and extra-curricular activities, as well as a predictor of school achievement and other educational outcomes (Howard, Bureau, Guay, Chong, & Ryan, 2021; Steinmayr & Spinath, 2009).
+However, adolescence is a period characterized by a decline in academic motivation (Gnambs & Hanfstingl, 2016; Gottfried, Fleming, & Gottfried, 2001; Legault, Green-Demers, & Pelletier, 2006), a phenomenon that can have profound implications for high school students about to begin their higher education.
+Amotivation one of the three pillars of the motivation construct, together with intrinsic motivation and extrinsic motivation comprise (Vallerand et al., 1992), is associated with worse adjustment to university life and higher levels of perceived stress among second-year university students (Baker, 2004).
+Finding ways to ameliorate such condition is a major goal of research in educational psychology (Wigfield & Wentzel, 2007).

-Here, we sought to examine changes in academic motivation among senior high-school students associated with participation in a gratitude journal intervention.
-Interventions aiming at enhancing motivation among students can be an effective device to improve educational outcomes (Lazowski & Hulleman, 2016).
-Gratitude research in the field of psychological sciences was pioneered by McCullough, Emmons, and Tsang (2002), and since then, gratitude intervention studies have been shown to be associated with a host of positive outcomes, among other things, improvements in subjective well-being (Watkins, Uhder, & Pichinevskiy, 2014), enhancements in self-improving motivation among high-school students (Armenta, Fritz, Walsh, & Lyubomirsky, 2020) and enhanced academic motivation among university students (Nawa & Yamagishi, 2021).
-To date, experimental studies such as those conducted by Emmons and McCullough (2003) have been highly regarded for their significance, and the variety of gratitude studies that followed have produced several interesting results (Dickens, 2017); nevertheless, more often than not the results across studies have shown to be mixed, which call for a healthy dose of caution (Dickens, 2017; Wood, Froh, & Geraghty, 2010).
-Here, we sought to provide a new perspective on both gratitude research and academic motivation research by attempting to (1) examine the effect of a gratitude intervention of a much longer duration (9 weeks) and intensity (daily activity) than what is the typical practice on previous gratitude intervention studies found in the literature, and (2) clarify the effect of a gratitude intervention on the academic motivation of a specific cohort of senior high school students, i.e., students who had already been accepted by an university but were yet to formally complete their high school studies at the time of the study.
+In this study, we examined changes in academic motivation among senior high school students associated with participation in a gratitude journal intervention.
+Interventions intended to enhance motivation among students can be an effective device to improve educational outcomes (Lazowski & Hulleman, 2016).
+Gratitude research in the field of psychological sciences was pioneered by McCullough, Emmons, and Tsang (2002); since then, gratitude intervention studies have been shown to be associated with a host of positive outcomes, including, among other things, improvements in subjective well-being (Watkins, Uhder, & Pichinevskiy, 2014), enhancements in self-improving motivation among high school students (Armenta, Fritz, Walsh, & Lyubomirsky, 2020) and enhanced academic motivation among university students (Nawa & Yamagishi, 2021).
+The experimental research of Emmons and McCullough (2003) was significant, and the various studies on gratitude that followed it have produced several interesting results (Dickens, 2017); nevertheless, more often than not, results have been mixed, indicating the need for a healthy dose of caution (Dickens, 2017; Wood, Froh, & Geraghty, 2010).
+In this study we developed a new perspective on both gratitude research and academic motivation research by (1) examining the effect of a gratitude intervention of a much longer duration (nine weeks) and intensity (daily activity) than the typical practice in previous gratitude intervention studies in the literature, and (2) clarifying the effect of a gratitude intervention on the academic motivation of a specific cohort of senior high school students, i.e., students who had already been accepted by a university but had yet to formally complete their high school studies.

 Literature review